CFA® Equity Valuation

 This reading discusses elements of a manager’s investment philosophy that influence the portfolio construction process and approaches for constructing actively managed equity portfolios.
 The uses of risk budgeting and risk measures incorporated in equity portfolio construction are presented.
 Discuss issues important in active equity portfolio construction, including active share, active risk, risk budgeting, and constraints on portfolio construction.

-CFA Equity Portfolio Management Study Tips
+CFA Equity Valuation Study Tips

 - Much of the Level 3 material assumes the depths and breadths of the Levels 1 and 2 curricula, so a solid review may be in order, especially if you've taken some time off between exams.